 To do this, we must not only awaken out of our thought-based way of knowing who we are, but also awaken into an awareness-based way of knowing who we are.
 It’s an initial unlearning, and then a retraining in this new awareness-based mode of being.

-This is an transcript excerpt with minor edits from an interview with Loch conducted by Tami Simon, the founder of Sounds True Publishing.
-To listen to the entire interview, or read the full transcript, click HERE.
+This is a transcript excerpt with minor edits from an interview with Loch conducted by Tami Simon, the founder of Sounds True Publishing.
+Listen to the full interview or read the complete transcript here »